amlan-banaji/amlan-banaji.github.io/_pages/talks.md

 ## Talks

-See the [full list](https://amlan-banaji.github.io/files/BanajiTalks.pdf) of my more than 50 mathematical talks and minicourses.
+See the [full talks list (pdf)](https://amlan-banaji.github.io/files/BanajiTalks.pdf) of my more than 50 mathematical talks and minicourses.

 ### Invited keynote talks and minicourses